What should you do when you start playing ESO ?

 Come to our Wednesday events !
 The Wednesday events are open to everyone regardless of level, DPS or experience.
 We’re doing dolmens, bosses, public dungeons, shards etc. Some of these are difficult to do on your own.
 You’ll get XP, achievements, shards & skill points during these runs + we will answer any question you have.

 Don’t forget to pick up books as you go !
-Lorebooks advance your Mages Guild skill line which offers nice skills for magicka characters.
+Lorebooks advance your Mages Guild skill line (even if you haven’t unlocked it ye!) which offers nice skills for magicka characters.
 “Regular” books serve no purpose unless you’re a completionist like me 😉